-The Issuer is supervised for anti-money laundering purposes by the Austrian Financial Market Authority (Finanzmarktaufsichtsbehörde - "FMA") in Austria.
+Regarding compliance with the AML Rules, the Issuer is supervised by the Austrian Financial Market Authority (Finanzmarktaufsichtsbehörde - "FMA") in Austria.

 Numerous anti-money laundering procedures have been approved by senior management and are appropriately exercised in compliance with local legal requirements wherever RBI Group is active.